 In a 2014 review, researchers found that while there is some evidence that vinegars can help with hyperglycemia and obesity, there is no evidence that it positively affects metabolism.
 However, one 2016 study done on rats showed an improvement in satiation (fullness), cholesterol, and blood sugar after taking apple cider vinegar.
 This preliminary study indicated that “metabolic disorders caused by a high fat diet are thwarted by taking apple cider vinegar.”

 While vinegar seems to have an acidic quality to it, it actually does just the opposite in your body.
 “Apple cider vinegar helps the body maintain an alkaline pH, which is widely regarded as anti-cancer and promotes general vitality and wellbeing,” says Jansen.

 Your body’s pH is a measure of your body’s acidity and alkalinity.
 Severe acidity can lead to a number of health problems, like acidosis — which affects the kidneys and lungs — and kidney stones.
 Recent studies support the observation that apple cider vinegar is beneficial for managing post-meal blood sugar levels.
 This can be very helpful for people with diabetes.
 Keeping your alkaline pH balanced is essential for maintaining good health.
 Severe acidity can lead to a number of health problems, like acidosis and kidney stones.

 Apple cider vinegar — as a supplement or applied topically — can also be good for the skin.

 People who intend to use apple cider vinegar should ensure that it is heavily diluted.
-Ellison suggests 10 parts water to one part vinegar as a safe mixture.
+Jansen suggests 10 parts water to 1 part vinegar as a safe mixture.